vivaksoni/balancing_selection-temporal_challenges/README.md

 B2_README.txt for instructions on generating B2 input files and running balancing selection inference. iHS_README.txt for instructions on generating iHS input files and running balancing selection inference.
-SUMMARY_STATS_README.txt for instructions on generating summary stats from SLiM outputs.
+SUMMARY_STATS_README.txt for instructions on generating summary stats from SLiM outputs. balancing_selection_plot_results.ipynb for juupyter script to plot all figures.